Érik Bédard: Baltimore Orioles

 Bédard was named the Orioles' 2007 Opening Day starting pitcher.
-On May 20, he recorded his first major league hit, a single up the middle in the 5th against the Washington Nationals.
-In his next at-bat, he looped an RBI single over shortstop, going 2–2 with a sacrifice in the game.
+On May 20, he recorded his first major league hit as a batter, a single up the middle in the 5th against the Washington Nationals.
+In his next at-bat, he looped an RBI single over shortstop, going 2-for-2 with a sacrifice in the game.
 On July 7, Bédard struck out 15 Texas Rangers, matching the Orioles franchise record set by Mike Mussina.
 In the same game, he faced the minimum number of batters (27), as the only two batters who reached base were later out on double plays.
 His 15 strikeouts also set the record for the most in a game by a Canadian.
-His performance throughout the month earned him the American League Pitcher of the month award for July 2007.
+He earned him the American League (AL) Pitcher of the Month Award for July.

-Although he played for a losing team, Bédard's individual performance put him among those shortlisted to contend for the American League Cy Young Award.
+Although he played for a losing team, Bédard's individual performance put him among those shortlisted to contend for the AL Cy Young Award.
 Then-teammate Kevin Millar stated that Bédard "probably has the best curveball in baseball."
-Bédard broke the franchise single-season strikeout record on August 26.
-The previous record was held by Mike Mussina, who had 218 in 1997.
+Bédard broke the Baltimore single-season strikeout record on August 26, breaking Mussina's record of 218 in 1997.